Module basic module

 • to: String, relative path

-• String, returns the resulting absolute path
+• String, returns the converted absolute path